The Theory of Money, Part 39

 Remember, this bank is huge.
 It has an enormous effect on the economy.
 If it fails, this will hurt everyone in one way or another.
 And politicians don’t like to be seen as just standing by idly watching as things go bad.
 The public clamor will be for them to “do something!”

-So of course that’s what they do.
+So of course that’s what the politicians do.
 They end up creating a whole bunch more money, some of which will be a gift to this bank and some of which will be a loan to this bank with a very low interest rate (which is also a gift because it means the government is paying for the rest of the interest in one way or another).

 As a result of this bailout, there has been a huge transfer of wealth.
 Wealth came from all people owning cash and it went to this bank (or, really, its owners).
 The cash-owning people just unwillingly and probably unwittingly had some of their wealth taken from them and given to this bank for the sake of helping the economy.